cafejojo/schaapi/README.md

     --test_generator_enable_output                     True if test
                                                        generator output
                                                        should be shown.
-    --test_generator_timeout <arg>                     The time limit for
+    --test_generator_timeout <arg>                     The time limit per
+                                                       pattern for the
-                                                       the test generator.
+                                                       test generator.
 ```

 </p>